-The encomiums that Miss Mayo has lavishly showered on the British Administration sympathetic zeal for the depressed classes are still more unwarranted by facts.
+The encomiums that Miss Mayo has lavishly showered on the British Administration for sympathetic zeal for the depressed classes are still more unwarranted by facts.
 Miss Mayo insinuates that the concern now being shown by the Hindus of upper castes for their low-caste brethren is due not so much to humanitarian feelings as to the consciousness that in neglecting the untouchables lies a political danger to their community.
-But if political motives influence a certain section of the Hindus, they govern entirely the love and hate and all the predilections of the bureaucracy The untouchable is a very recent discovery to the bureaucratic sympathies.
-The bureaucracy have now realised the great value of the untouchables as a weapon against the Indian aspirations for Swarai Their existence comes handy as an argument against nationalist claims for democratic government in India.
-In their name they can reserve some seats for their own nominees in the legislatures.
-To enfranchise the untouchables might be dangerous for the government, but the paternal pose is good enough when it can give it more nominated allies by its side in the legislatures.
+But if political motives influence a certain section of Hindus, they govern entirely the love and hate and all the predilections of the bureaucracy.
+The untouchable is a very recent discovery to the bureaucratic sympathies.
+The bureaucracy have now realised the great value of the untouchables as a weapon against the Indian aspirations for Swaraj.
+Their existence comes handy as an argument against nationalist claims for democratic government in India.
+In their name they can reserve some seats for their own nominees in Legislatures.
+To enfranchise the untouchables might be dangerous for the Government, but the paternal pose is good enough when it can give it more nominated allies by its side in the legislatures.

 One form which the bureaucratic sympathy for the depressed classes has taken is to increase the numbers of people belonging to these classes, arbitrarily.
-We know the story of the Census Commissioner, who, at his sweet will by one stroke of pen transferred thousands of people belonging to certain tribes returned as Hindus to the category of 'animists.'
+We know the story of the Census Commissioner, who at his sweet will by one stroke of pen transferred thousands of people belonging to certain tribes returned as Hindus to the category of 'animists.'
 Quite as whimsical seems to be the attitude adopted in giving the numbers of untouchables.
-Perhaps there method and political motive in this whimsicality.
+Perhaps there is method and political motive in this whimsicality.
 In 1917, perhaps for the first time, the Government of India made an attempt to give their numbers in their Quinquennial Report on Education.
-The total population classed according to the list in the Quinquennial Education Report as depressed amounted to 31 million persons or '19 per cent. of the Hindu and tribal population of British India?
+The total population classed according to the list in the Quinquennial Education Report as depressed amounted to 31 million persons or '19 per cent. of the Hindu and tribal population of British India.'

-Since then the number has swollen, and in the report of 1921 itself the total figures mount up to nearly 52.7 millions.
+Since then the number has swollen, and in the report of 1921 itself the total figures add up to nearly 52.7 million.
 This figure possibly includes many classes that are really not untouchables at all.
 The fact is that 'a caste reckoned as untouchable or depressed in one locality is not necessarily so in another.'
-But the Census Commissioner guesses that the number may be between 55 and 60 millions.
-We may also hazard a guess here.
-Sir Henry Sharp's education report put the total of depressed classes for British India at 31.5 millions.
-The table giving this figure put the aboriginal population at nearly 10 millions, the criminal tribes at nearly half a million. three categories were for good reason kept separate.
+But the Census Commissioner guesses that the number may be between 55 and 60 millions. may also hazard a guess here.
+Sir Henry Sharp's education report put the depressed classes' total for British India at 31.5 millions.
+The table giving this figure put the aboriginal population at nearly 10 millions, and the criminal tribes at nearly half a million.
+All three categories were for good reason kept separate.
 But if you wanted one big figure for the untouchables what could be easier than to add up these three totals?
-This simple process would give you about 42 millions for British Indiawhich means about 52 millions for the whole of India.
-Was it by this simple process that the Census Commissioner of 1921 got his 'conservative' estimate for the untouchables?†
+This simple process would give you about 42 millions for British India which means about 52 millions for the whole of India.
+Was it by this simple process that the 1921 Census Commissioner got his 'conservative' estimate for the untouchables?† throughout refers to the 60 million untouchables.
+Miss Mayo goes further and throughout refers to the 60 million untouchables of British India.
+The official figures, 53 to 60 millions, are for the whole of India including the States.
+Miss Mayo cleverly manipulates figures to warrant more sweeping generalisations.